Keith Ellison: Democrats Will Take Back the House and the Senate in 2018

 If you look at the mission statement of the DNC prior to now, it would say our goal is to elect the president.
 Now our goal has changed.
 Our goal is to elect Democrats from dog-catcher to president and everywhere in between, and our primary tool is grassroots engagement.

 Foran: Politico recently published controversial allegations from Donna Brazile that the DNC and the Clinton campaign entered an agreement that “in exchange for raising money and investing in the DNC, Hillary would control the party’s finances, strategy, and all the money raised.”
 Do you think the DNC has done enough to address concerns over that?
-[NBC later reported that “the arrangement pertained to only the general election … [but] clearly allowed the Clinton campaign to influence DNC decisions made during an active primary”]
+[NBC later reported that “the arrangement pertained to only the general election … [but] clearly allowed the Clinton campaign to influence DNC decisions made during an active primary.”]

 Ellison: I think the DNC should never, ever, enter into a relationship with anybody in a primary, which advantages that one candidate above any others.
 I don’t think that should ever happen again.
 We need a policy that says we will never do that again.